 Is your dog a smartypants?
 Not sure?
-If you have a mixed-breed dog, we recommend trying a dog DNA test (this one is our favorite) to get more insight into your dog’s heritage.
+If you have a mixed-breed dog, we recommend trying a dog DNA test (this one gets high marks) to get more insight into your dog’s heritage.
 The smarter your dog, the more stimulation and companionship your dog needs, so it’s good to know what you’re working with.

 For quick reference, here are the top 10 smartest dog breeds.
+These are referenced from Dr. Stanley Coren’s groundbreaking book The Intelligence of Dogs.
 More details plus pictures below.

 - Border collie

 Let’s meet these masterminds of the dog world!

 The top 10 smartest dog breeds

 There’s a reason that people are devoted to this breed!

 These beautiful dogs are a unique crossbreed of blue merle shepherds imported from England and the native Australian dingo.
 High energy and hard working, he thrives in an active home doing intensive sports like agility, rally obedience, herding trials, and flyball.

 Ancient Roman cattle herders, cart pullers, and guardians, rottweilers are renowned for gentleness with family and friends, and strength and bravery in defending them.
 Thorough training and socialization is an absolute must for puppies to mature into solid canine citizens.

 The papillon is named for their graceful feathered and raised ears.
 Royal portraiture shows small spaniels resembling the papillon as far back as the 16th century!
 They are active, companionable, and highly trainable—the smartest of the toy dog breeds.